aws-samples/aws-dynamodb-examples/global-serverless/README.md

 ```

 3.Our table is in us-west-2 (Oregon).
-Let's make it a **Global Table** by requesting a replica in us-east-2 (Ohio).
+Let's make it a **Global Table** by requesting a replica in eu-west-1 (Europe/Dublin).

-Run this command to create a new replica in the us-east-2 (Ohio) region.
+Run this command to create a new replica in the eu-west-1 (Europe/Dublin) region.
 ```
 aws dynamodb update-table --table-name global-serverless --region us-west-2 --cli-input-json  \
 '{"ReplicaUpdates": [
     {
-        "Create": {"RegionName": "us-east-2" }
+        "Create": {"RegionName": "eu-west-1" }
         }
     ]}'
 ```